The Story of Shirley Yorke

-The Story of Shirley Yorke is a 1948 British drama film directed by Maclean Rogers and starring Derek Farr, Dinah Sheridan and Margaretta Scott.
-The film was based on the play The Case of Lady Camber by Horace Annesley Vachell.
-It was made at the Nettlefold Studios in Walton-on-Thames.
-Art direction was by Charles Gilbert.
+The Story of Shirley Yorke is a 1948 British second feature ('B') drama film directed by Maclean Rogers and starring Derek Farr, Dinah Sheridan and Margaretta Scott.
+It was written by Kathleen Butler, A.R.
+Rawlinson and Rogers based on the 1915 play The Case of Lady Camber by Horace Annesley Vachell.

 Plot

 When a nobleman's wife dies during an operation, nurse Shirley Yorke finds herself accused of poisoning, when it is found that she and the peer were formerly lovers.